66,395 bells

 You should change your password often.
 The best passwords are those that have a combination of letters (both capital and lowercase) and numbers, because they are the hardest to guess.
 You shouldn't use things like your birthdate or your name.

-In order to request a name change, you may click the "Report a Problem" button from your profile.
-Please include WHY you want to change your username as well as what username you would like it changed to.
-The moderators will then discuss the situation and let you know whether your request has been accepted or denied.
+At this time we currently only offer username changes in very specific cases that are at the discretion of the ACC Modmin Team.
+In the future, we do plan to offer username changes to all users with the release of ACC 2.0.
+Until this system has been coded and implemented, username changes can be requested by clicking the "Report a Problem" button from your profile.
+Please include why you want to change your username as well as what username you would like it changed to.
+The Modmin Team will then evaluate the situation and let you know whether your request has been accepted or denied.
+The cases where a username change will be permitted have been listed below.

 » How do I terminate my account?